 Within our financial model, we have also continued the momentum of capital investment in accommodation and facilities, to support our ever-growing student numbers.
-The start of 2016/17 saw the completion of a new lecture theatre and additional four classrooms from the conversion of the old Sports Hall at the Hele Road site.
+The start of 2017/18 saw the completion of a new boiler house for the main Hele Road site as well as the construction of a new 3G astroturf at our Exwick Sports Hub.